ooni/probe-cli/internal/enginenetx/DESIGN.md

 back is more complex than just falling back.
 For `statsPolicy` and `bridgePolicy`, we remix the current policy strategy and subsequent policies strategies to strike a balance between what a policy suggests and what subsequent policies would suggest.
 In turn, this reduces the overall bootstrap time in light of issues with policies.

-We added remix as part of [probe-cli#1552](https://github.com/ooni/probe-cli/pull/1552).
-Before this pull requests, OONI Probe implemented strict falling back.
+(We added remix as part of [probe-cli#1552](https://github.com/ooni/probe-cli/pull/1552); before that, OONI Probe implemented strict falling back.)

 Also, when using a proxy, we just use `dnsPolicy` assuming the proxy knows how to do circumvention.